scossu/lakesuperior/docs/fcrepo4_deltas.rst

 Not yet implemented (but in the plans)
 --------------------------------------

--  Various headers handling
+-  Various headers handling (partial)
--  Versioning (incomplete)
 -  AuthN/Z
 -  Fixity check
 -  Blank nodes